Penn Street Cricket Club

 A product of the origional PSCC juniors back in the day.
 I don't play as much as I used to as the cricket clashes with the Crown Bowls season and both games at a weekend takes it's toll on the joints.

-Richard Piercey
+Richard O'Hagan

 Matt Reavey

 A batsman in the same mould as a Tavaré or an Atherton.
 However not so much in skill as in the level of disinterest he can induce in spectators on an off day!
 A product of the original PSCC Junior section, Matt has played for the senior side since the late 80s.
-Having frustrated many past captains with his ability to get in and then get out, his batting finally started to come good last year just as his throwing arm packed up and he started having to use Deep Heat on a weekly basis!
+Having frustrated many past captains with his ability to get in and then get out, his batting finally started to come good in 2007 just as his throwing arm packed up and he started having to use Deep Heat on a weekly basis!
 All hopes of a career as an allrounder were dashed by 2 people - James Oakden and Chris Herriott, after the former smashed his "tepid hand-grenades" for 37 in one over and the latter felt a ball just missing off stump on the 6th ball, was worthy of a "wide" call.
 He is most definitely NOT bitter!

 Callum Sempill